shaunrd0/dot/README.md

-# dot
+# Headless

-A place for backing up my dotfiles.
+Dotfiles configurations for headless Ubuntu 20.04 linux environments.
 Be sure to clone recursively if you want to grab updated plugins / submodules included.
 For example, using Pathogen with Vim to manage plugins requires that the plugin to be installed are cloned to the `~/.vim/bundle/` directory.
 Cloning recursively allows git to clone these same nested repositories/submodules within this directory so Pathogen can handle running the Vim plugins.

 Once installed, editing source code in vim supports features displayed in the screenshot below

 ![Vim screenshot](VimScreenshot.png)

 ### Install Dotfiles